10 Functional Core Exercises for Stability and Strength

 6. Side plank

 The side plank is a core exercise that works the lower back muscles, hips, glutes, and abdominal muscles including the rectus abdominis, transverse abdominis, and obliques.
 Since the action entails maintaining a static posture on one side of the body without the use of any equipment, it predominantly operates in the frontal plane.
+This exercise is a staple in functional abs workouts.

 Man performs side plank in the gym.